-analogous to transects on the Southeast Indian Ridge (SEIR) (Howard and Prell, 1992).
-The total meridional displacement of oceanic fronts on the STR is expected to be somewhat less than on the SEIR because the STR is a shallower topographical barrier to the Antarctic Circumpolar Current.
+The meridional spread of the sites on the STR (Fig. 3) is well suited for monitoring the migration of frontal zones through time, analogous to transects on the Southeast Indian Ridge (SEIR) (Howard and Prell, 1992).
+The total meridional displacement of fronts on the STR is expected to be somewhat less than on the SEIR because the STR is a shallower topographical barrier to the Antarctic Circumpolar Current.
 The East Tasman Plateau (ETP) site is ideally located to monitor paleoceanographic changes at the interface between the East Australian Current and the Antarctic Circumpolar Current because the East Australian Current transports heat into the Southern Ocean, an important "gateway" objective.

-The sites cored during Leg 189 also provide high-quality Neogene paleoclimatic and paleoceanographic records, including the Quaternary, from the southern temperate and subantarctic regions.
+The sites cored during Leg 189 also provide high-quality paleoclimatic and paleoceanographic records of Neogene age, including the Quaternary, from the southern temperate and subantarctic regions.
 These sequences are being employed to examine the development of surface-water productivity, oscillations in subtropical and polar fronts, changing strength of the East Australian Current, and changes related to further expansions of the Antarctic cryosphere during the middle and late Miocene.

 Previous investigations have demonstrated that the Southern Ocean late Quaternary paleoceanographic record, manifested in its temperature response (Howard and Prell, 1992) and carbon cycling (Howard and Prell, 1994; Oppo et al., 1990), mirrors that of the Northern Hemisphere.
-This suggests similar cryospheric, atmospheric, and oceanographic variability in Southern Ocean climate during the past 500 k.y. as that of the Northern Hemisphere (Imbrie et al., 1992, 1993).
+This suggests similar cryospheric, atmospheric, and oceanographic variability in Southern Ocean climate during the past 500 k.y. compared with that of the Northern Hemisphere (Imbrie et al., 1992; Imbrie et al., 1993).
 However, on the Milankovitch band there appears to be a lead in the Southern Ocean, perhaps reflecting the importance of this region.
-For example, the potential role of Southern Ocean paleoproductivity on global climate remains a topic of significant interest.
-Despite the excellent documentation of latest Pleistocene Southern Ocean paleoclimate history, where variability is dominated by 100-k.y. cycles, there is a lack of fully cored sections to address the mid-Pleistocene (900 ka) transition from obliquity-dominated cycles (40-k.y. periodicity) to eccentricitydominated (100-k.y. periodicity) cycles (Ruddiman et al., 1989) in this region.
+For example, the potential role of Southern Ocean paleoproductivity changes on global climate remains a topic of significant interest.
+Despite the excellent documentation of Southern Ocean paleoclimate history of the latest Pleistocene, where variability is dominated by 100-k.y. cycles, there is a lack of fully cored sections to address the mid-Pleistocene (900 ka) transition from obliquity-dominated cycles (40-k.y. periodicity) to eccentricity-dominated (100-k.y. periodicity) cycles (Ruddiman et al., 1989) in this region.
 A documented Southern Ocean section over this "transitional" period was based on poor recovery (Hodell and Venz, 1992), so this important transition in global climate remains to be properly documented.
-However, two giant piston cores taken on the STR (Marion Dufresne, 1997) provide excellent records back to 900 ka, including this transition in orbital forcing mechanisms.
+However, two giant piston cores taken on the STR (Marion Dufresne, 1997) provide excellent records back to 900 ka including this transition.
+Sedimentation rates were up to 2.2 cm/ky.
 The STR Ocean Drilling Program (ODP) sites will add to this record and complement subantarctic South Atlantic transect sites (Leg 177) in documenting this transition.